lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/product_backlog/product_backlog_EN.md

   Scenario: Post not found
-    Given the user accesses post-detalle.html with an invalid id WHen the post is visible
+    Given the user accesses post-detalle.html with an invalid id When the post is visible
     Then the system shows "Post not found"
 ```